Exploring light-induced phases of 2D materials in a modulated 1D quasicrystal

-This interpretation is also supported by further theoretical analysis.
-Motivated by the connection between the expansion exponent and eigenstate fractal dimension \cite{Ketzmerick_spreading_PhysRevLett.79.1959}, we compute the fractal dimension $D_2$ of the eigenstates of Hamiltonian (\ref{eq:DDAAH_comoving}) under the condition of elliptically polarized modulation.
-The results are shown in Fig. \ref{fig:pol_induced_dyn}(b).
-For ballistic (localized) phases, $D_2 = 1 \; (0)$ for all eigenstates and there is no fractality.
-In contrast, we calculate that $D_2 \neq 0,1$ for some eigenstates in a window of $\varphi_0$ corresponding exactly to the window where we observe nontrivial expansion exponents.
-These nontrivial values of $D_2$ indicate eigenstate multifractality without fine-tuning to a critical point, suggesting the presence of a multifractal phase.
 An especially clear picture of this observation emerges in the 2D perspective.
 As has been known for more than a decade from the study of Floquet topological insulators \cite{Kitagawa_PhysRevB.84.235108}, elliptically polarized irradiation in 2D can drive effective next-nearest-neighbor (NNN) hopping in real space due to time-reversal symmetry breaking, whereas linearly polarized irradiation cannot.
 For our rectangular Hofstadter model, only elliptically polarized radiation can generate an effective NNN hopping across the diagonal of a plaquette.
-It has long been known that such a beyond NN hopping can lead to a broad multifractal phase \cite{Han_HarperNNN_PhysRevB.50.11365, Chang_MFanalysis_modifiedAAH_PhysRevB.55.12971, Avila2017_proof_CP} in the projected 1D system.
+It has long been known that such a beyond NN hopping can lead to a broad multifractal phase \cite{Han_HarperNNN_PhysRevB.50.11365, Chang_MFanalysis_modifiedAAH_PhysRevB.55.12971, Avila2017_proof_CP}.
 This theoretical picture supports the conclusion that we can engineer multifractal phases by applying elliptically polarized irradiation in the presence of irrational flux per plaquette \cite{Bai_PhysRevB.111.115163}.
 Quantitatively, these predictions can be derived from a high-frequency expansion \cite{Goldman_PhysRevX.4.031027, Eckardt_2015_HFE} that leads to the effective Hamiltonian $\hat H_\mathrm{eff} \approx \hat H^{(0)} + \hat H^{(1)}$, whose 2D correspondence is schematically shown in the inset of Fig.\ref{fig:pol_induced_dyn}(c).
 For $K_0 = K_0^\mathrm{DL}$, $\hat H^{(0)}$, the time-averaged term, is just the quasiperiodic potential dressed by the phasonic modulation, since $J_\mathrm{eff} = 0$.
 For linearly polarized driving, $\hat H^{(1)} = 0$.
 For elliptically polarized driving corresponding to Fig. \ref{fig:pol_induced_dyn},

 where the tunneling energy scale is